 Alfred is the only family member identified as a professional soldier and pre-war member of the forces.
-He had been born in Hulme in 1887.
+He had been born in Hulme on 9th June 1887.
 The family lived at a ‘Beer House’ at 18 Marple Street, Hulme in 1895.
 His father Alfred Snr. was a Tailors Salesman who died in 1901.
 Records show the Alfred had spent a period of 5 days in Chorlton Union Workhouse after their father had died in November 1902.

 With huge thanks to International Council of the Red Cross, Prisoner of War Records became accessible on line during 2014 – ICRC Digitised Records With the great

 translating help of Charlie on the MRF, this has confirmed “Alfred Corporal, 1095 18Bn Manchester Regt, A Coy, died 21.01.18 at the Field Hospital Wewelgem.
 Handgranade wound posterior.
 Buried Wood Cemetery Menin.”

 The recent digitisation of the 1918 editions of the Manchester Evening News (above) provides confirmation that Alfred had been captured – and wounded – on 14th December.